 Using Viewer Activity in Marketing Campaigns

 If you’re sending emails to one of SproutVideo’s supported marketing platforms, then you can reap additional benefits from viewer tagging.
 You can simply build your lists, or you can run sophisticated drip marketing campaigns depending on the platform you’re using.

 For instance, a campaign based on the specific video a viewer watched would be really powerful.
 Ideally, it would trigger messaging or discounts that specifically pertain to the product or service featured in the video.
-To see how that might work, check out this detailed how-to article from the Drip blog.

 The benefit to this is that you can largely automate this process.
 Once you setup some welcome emails, and get your messaging right, new subscribers will hear from you automatically.
 This is a very scalable and low-touch marketing campaign.